xyugen/weather-wise/README.md

 ## Getting Started

-To run the application locally, clone this repository and run the following commands:
+To run the application locally, follow these steps:

+1. Clone this repository and go to [weatherapi.com](https://www.weatherapi.com) to get your API key.
+2. Replace the api key in .env with your api key.
+3. Run the following commands:

 ```bash
 npm install